Get in touch today for a free consultation with one of our experts.

 When will the Building Safety Act become law?

 The Building Safety Act has been approved by parliament and has received Royal Assent in April 2022, so is now law.
 However the various requirements will come into effect over the next 12-18 months.
-It is anticipated that the main duties and obligations for occupied buildings will take effect during 2023.
+All buildings in scope of the Act will need to be registered with the Building Safety Regulator, with registrations being expected at any time between April 2023 and October 2023.
+Once registered, the Accountable Person(s) or landlord must apply for a Building Assessment Certificate, a process which is expected to begin April 2024.

 Who is the Building Safety Regulator?